What to Do After the Interview

 3. Assess Interview Performance

-Evaluating performance helps the candidate note strong answers for future interviews and identify improvement areas.
+Evaluating performance helps the candidate note strong answers for future interviews and identify areas for improvement.
 It also helps reveal untapped talking points.

 4. Consider Feelings About the Company and Job

 After the interview, the candidate should consider their overall perception of the company and job.
 Have their feelings changed since they first applied?
-Here are some reflection questions that would be beneficial to think about after an interview:
+These reflection questions would be beneficial to think about after an interview:

 • Does this position seem like a good fit for me?